Altair-Bueno/Demeter/README.md

 # Demeter

-Demeter is a backup git repository that contains config files on my current macOS enviroment.
-Althought all files were created using macOS commandline utilities, they should work fine with any standard UNIX-like system that uses `zsh` as it's default shell.
+Demeter is a backup git repository that contains config files on my current macOS environment.
+Although all files were created using macOS commandline utilities, they should work fine with any standard UNIX-like system that uses `zsh` as it's default shell.